streampipes/streampipes-docs/docs/faq-common-problems.md

 * Only few processors are available in the pipeline editor
 * No data is shown in the live dashbord
 * Windows 10: Should I use settings windows containers or docker containers?
+* Configurations are not deleted
 * Help us to improve StreamPipes and this documentation
+* Docker Network already used

 ## Windows 10: Consul, Kafka, Zookeeper, or Kafka-Rest did not start
 **Problem:** You get an error message similar to: `ERROR: for consul  Cannot start service consul: b'driver failed programming external connectivity on endpoint sp-test_consul_1 (eae0457fc03c1364b8e81a6e155ca4b95ee1e1d01bb3c1aa9dd5192bdcb7b91a): Error starting userland proxy: mkdir /port/tcp:0.0.0.0:8600:tcp:172.30.0.9:8600: input/output error`